sk00t3r/debian-install-ionqt/README.md

-# Installing The IonQT Wallet On Linux.
+# Installing The TestNet IonQT Wallet On Linux.
 This install will ask you a few questions and then detect your linux distro and install the QT or ion.d wallet if it is supported.
 If your distro is not suported do not worry, I am working on more distros all the time.

 # Note: